Yashraghava/dsa_java/README.md

 # Data Structures and Algorithms
-This respository contains the solution to some important problems of Data Structures and Algorithms.All the algorithms are implemented in
+This repository contains the solution to some important problems of Data Structures and Algorithms.All the algorithms are implemented in
 <br>

 <p style="color:green"><img src ="vY0qVbBRRk.gif" height="400" width="400">